danbev/learning-edge-computing/notes/mec.md

 #### K3S
 Provides the full power of Kubernetes but is more light weight but still around 50MB binary, built for ARM.
+This is Rancher's/SuSE's kubernetes distribution which is equivalent to Red Hat's MicroShift, or Canonical's microK8s, or Mirantis's k0s.

 [K3S](https://k3s.io/)

 #### KubeEdge
 100% compatible with Kubernetes API, optimized for edge (components and runtime).
+It is Huawei's upstream for their IoT platform.

 [KubeEdge](https://kubeedge.io/en/)

 TODO: